 This "tissue type” of the cord blood unit is listed on the donor registry.
 Doctors can access this information when they are looking for an HLA match for a patient who needs a transplant.
 All personal information is confidential.
 Cord blood banks will contact you about test results that are important for your and your baby’s health.

 After the screening tests, the blood bank stores the cord blood unit, labeled with HLA type, in a freezer.
-Cord blood can be stored for a long time in this environment.
-Research shows that, even after 10 years, enough cells remain for transplant.
-Research to learn more about cord blood stored beyond 10 years is ongoing.
+Cord blood can be stored for a long time.
+Even after 10 years of proper storage, enough cells remain for transplant.
+Research on storing cord blood beyond 10 years is ongoing.